Rear Projection TV Teardown

 As I mentioned earlier, most of the case for this TV are made from MDF and chipboard.

-These materials are perfect for shelving and many other applications.
+These materials are perfect for garage shelving and many other applications that don't need to look good.

 The sides of the case are MDF.